ESmyser22/ESmyser22/README.md

 - 👋 Hi, I’m Evan Smyser (@ESmyser22).
-- 📚 I'm currently pursuing a Masters in Information Systems and Operations Managment at The University of Florida.
+- 📚 I'm a recent graduate of the Masters in Information Systems and Operations Managment program at The University of Florida.
 - 👀 I’m interested in golfing, playing poker, data science, automation, and machine learning.
 - 🌱 I’m currently learning information system design, Python, Data Analysis, SQL, and much more!
 - 📫 How to reach me: